-Use Google’s own guide to setting up and using GMB here
+Use Google’s guide to setting up and using GMB here

-A popular type of search query are company and product review searches.
+A popular type of search query is company and product review searches.

-You can email customers directly and ask for reviews, use the WhiteSpark review link generator tool or use a 3rd party solution such as Feefo to capture review post purchase or transaction.
+You can email customers directly and ask for reviews.
+Use the WhiteSpark review link generator tool or a 3rd party solution such as Feefo to capture reviews post-purchase or transaction.

 Best customer reviews tip

-Use the WhiteSpark review link generator in an email campaign to customers that have a gmail address.
+Use the WhiteSpark review link generator in an email campaign to customers with a Gmail address.

-In my local advertising guide, I recommended that local businesses sponsor a local team to promote their business.
+I recommended that local businesses sponsor a local team to promote their business in my local advertising guide.

 Google Posts are a feature within Google My Business that enable business owners to promote articles, services, products, offers and events.

-Once you’ve set up your Google My Business account login into Google My Business or download their iPhone app.
+Once you’ve set up your Google My Business account, log in to Google My Business or download their iPhone app.